-- Don’t overdo it: 2-3 sets of 10, or however you fit them in, is plenty of isolated strengthening.
-If you are combining them with other exercises as previously mentioned, there’s no need to do additional isolated exercises.
+- Don’t overdo it: 2-3 sets of 10 most days, or however you fit them in, is plenty of isolated strengthening.
+If you are combining them with other exercises, such as your Core Compressions, there’s no need to do additional isolated exercises.
 Remember, these muscles, just like leg muscles, can get tired and sore so be cautious not to do too much.
 On days when you incorporate Kegels into other exercises, skip isolated Kegels.

 - Make sure to fully relax between each repetition.

-- Add in gentle Reverse Kegels or Pelvic Drops during the final 6 weeks of pregnancy to practice “opening the door” and lengthening your muscles.
-This is the outward or bulging motion of the muscles and the perineum like what you do to force out gas or have a bowel movement.
-Just like regular Kegels, practice this on an exhale.
+- Add in gentle Reverse Kegels or pelvic lengthening/relaxation during the final six weeks of pregnancy to practice “opening the door” and lengthening your muscles.

 - For more information on Kegels during your pregnancy, read here.